 It is the ultimate responsibility of the Cardholder to keep the Card safe and secure.
 If a Card is lost, stolen, or if the Cardholder feels that the Card details have been disclosed and could be used fraudulently, this should be reported immediately by telephone to the Barclaycard Lost/Stolen on Tel: 01604 230230 The Finance Systems Service Desk should also be notified.

 The Head of School/Director only has the authority to nominate a Cardholder.
 A Cardholder Application Form should be completed and returned to the Co-ordinator for processing.

 Single Transaction Limit

 A single transaction limit is set for the Card that provides an upper financial limit which Cardholders can spend with 'one swipe of the card'.
 In the University the current limit is £600 including VAT.

 In certain circumstances, there may be a need to purchase goods or services that exceed this limit.
-If the Cardholder can provide evidence that the requirement is genuine, the limit can be increased for a period of 24 hours to allow the transaction to be processed by the supplier, after which it will return to £600.
+If the Cardholder can provide evidence that the requirement is genuine, the limit can be increased for a period to allow the transaction to be processed by the supplier, after which it will return to £600.